What are your odds of getting HIV? Your odds of contracting HIV depend on a number of factors.

 - Routine testing and routine partner testing

-The only way to eliminate your odds of getting HIV is to be 100%.
-Not use intravenous drugs and not to receive any blood transfusions.
+The only way to eliminate your odds of getting HIV is to be in a 100% monogamous relationship with a non-infected partner, not use intravenous drugs, and not to receive any blood transfusions.